Join the Global Breast Cancer Movement

 Antibody

-A protein made by white blood cells that is part of the body’s immune system.
+A protein made by white blood cells that’s part of the body’s immune system.
 Each antibody binds to a certain antigen (foreign substance, such as bacteria) and helps the body fight the antigen.

 Antibody Therapy

-An agent that counteracts carcinogens (cancer causing agents).
+An agent that counteracts carcinogens (things that cause cancer).

 Antiemetic